omartafsi/omartafsi.github.io/_posts/2021-10-06-Asyncio vs multithreading vs multiprocessing in Python.md

 In this article, we will focus on the intuition behind these techniques in Python while comparing them with practical examples.

-First let's explicitly define the concepts of poncurrency and parallelism necessary to understand the differences between Async, multithreading, and multiprocessing.
+Before we dive into comparaisons, we need define the concepts of concurrency and parallelism necessary to understand the differences between Async, multithreading, and multiprocessing.

 ## Concurrency vs parallelism: